 These figures highlight that every email address you capture has a monetary value — and that email marketing isn’t going anywhere!

 But how do you actually get your hands on lots of email addresses?

 Let’s find out.

 1. Start offline

-When people think about building a mailing list, they often assume that this is best done online — by adding ‘join our mailing list’ forms to websites, creating landing pages for online ad campaigns etc.
+When people think about building a mailing list, they often assume that this can only be done online — by adding ‘join our mailing list’ forms to websites, creating landing pages for online ad campaigns etc.

-However, a lot of businesses operate not just online but offline too — and there are plenty of ‘real world’ opportunities for capturing data that can be overlooked.
+However, this completely ignores the fact that lots of businesses operate not just online but offline too.
+This means that there are lots of ‘real world’ opportunities for capturing data that can be overlooked.